-Bio-Path Holdings, Inc. through Bio-Path, Inc., our wholly-owned subsidiary ("Bio-Path Subsidiary") is engaged in the business of financing and facilitating the development of novel cancer therapeutics.
-Our initial plan has been to acquire licenses for drug technologies from The University of Texas M. D. Anderson Cancer Center ("M. D. Anderson"), to fund clinical and other trials for such technologies and to commercialize such technologies.
-We have two exclusive licenses ("License Agreements") from M. D. Anderson for three lead products and nucleic acid delivery technology.
+Bio-Path Holdings, Inc. through Bio-Path, Inc., our wholly-owned subsidiary ("Bio-Path Subsidiary") is a biotechnology company engaged in the business of financing and facilitating the development of novel cancer therapeutics.
+Our initial plan has been (i) to acquire licenses for drug technologies from The University of Texas M. D. Anderson Cancer Center ("M. D. Anderson"), (ii) to fund clinical and other trials for such technologies and (iii) to commercialize such technologies.
+We have three exclusive licenses ("License Agreements") from M. D. Anderson for three lead products and nucleic acid delivery technology including tumor targeting technology.
 These licenses specifically provide drug delivery platform technology with composition of matter intellectual property that enables systemic delivery of antisense, small interfering RNA ("siRNA") and small molecules for treatment of cancer.